DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 The bundle atop the altar is the size and shape of an infant wrapped in swaddling clothes.
 If unwrapped, the players instead find it to hold a rusted, serrated dagger stained red with ancient blood.

-The dark shadow in the cave is a **flesh mound** containing Walter’s spirit and remains.<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> It is a swollen, bloated mound of bones, flesh, and gore that seems to breathe as its mass rises and falls.
+The dark shadow in the cave is a **flesh mound** containing Walter's spirit and remains.<sup><a href="https://www.reddit.com/r/CurseofStrahd/comments/8sfpkn/fleshing_out_curse_of_strahd_part_2_entering/">1</a></sup> It is a swollen, bloated mound of bones, flesh, and gore that seems to breathe as its mass rises and falls.
 A player that observes it concludes that it appears to be sleeping.

-The cultists' shadows described in <span class="citation">“One Must Die!” (p.
+The cultists' shadows described in <span class="citation">"One Must Die!" (p.
 220)</span> do not appear when a player climbs the altar.
 Instead, the players have two choices: sacrifice a living creature on the altar, or attack the flesh mound.

 If a creature is sacrificed on the altar, the flesh mound's tendrils accept its corpse and pull it to the mound's lair.
 There, the mound messily devours it before returning its tendrils to the altar once more.
 Feeding the mound does not free the players, because its hunger cannot be sated.

 The flesh mound awakens if attacked.
 When it does, its subsequent screeching wail causes the earth to tremble, sending the [[#Portcullis]] crashing to the ground if it's been opened and damaging the mechanism responsible for opening it.

 In combat, the flesh mound begins in its **first form**.
-For one minute after it has awoken, the flesh mound’s **_heavy sleeper_** feature prevents it from using its ***multiattack*** actions in either form.
+For one minute after it has awoken, the flesh mound's **_heavy sleeper_** feature prevents it from using its ***multiattack*** actions in either form.

-A creature engulfed by the mound’s first form can hear the faint sound of a baby crying at the center of its swollen bulk.
+A creature engulfed by the mound's first form can hear the faint sound of a baby crying at the center of its swollen bulk.

 > [!warning]+ **Elisabeth's Amber Shard**
 >
 > Remember that a player in possession of Elisabeth's amber shard from the **Master Suite** can present the shard and speak the name "Walter" while within 30 feet of the **flesh mound**, forcing the mound to make a DC 13 Wisdom saving throw or be dazed until the start of the player's next turn.
 (A dazed creature can move or take one action on its turn, not both.
-It also can’t take a bonus action or a reaction.)
+It also can't take a bonus action or a reaction.)

 <div class="statblock">
 <h2>Flesh Mound, 1st Form</h2>